 Unlike a traditional brush that uses bristles, a soft roller has a cloth-like covering with grooves spiraling around that help grab dirt of various sizes.

-The big clearance in front of this tool allows it to gobble up larger bits of dirt.
+The ample clearance in front of this tool allows it to capture larger bits of dirt.

-It is one of the best innovations that any manufacturer came up with and has changed how vacuum cleaners deal with hard surfaces.
+It is one of the best innovations that any manufacturer has developed, changing how vacuum cleaners handle hard surfaces.

-This tool does things that a traditional nozzle cannot do, such as cleaning up huge piles of dirt.
+This tool performs tasks that a traditional nozzle cannot, such as cleaning up massive piles of dirt.

 Torque drive attachment